3 Common Tree Insects Wichita Homeowners Should Watch For

 Bronze birch borer is a wood-boring beetle that attacks trees in its larval form.
 The larvae feed on the tree’s inner bark, eventually disrupting its ability to transport nutrients from the canopy to the roots and vice versa.
 Extensive damage will completely restrict nutrient flow in the tree, leading to mortality and the necessity of removal.

-Identifying bronze birch borer damage can be difficult, as most damage occurs under the bark.
-Keep an eye on your tree’s canopy and look for signs of discolored leaves or stunted growth.
+Identifying bronze birch borer damage can be difficult as most of the damage occurs under the bark.
+Keep an eye on your tree’s canopy, and look for signs of discolored leaves or stunted growth.
 Then, look at the trunk for small (about ⅕ inch wide) D-shaped holes with rust-colored sap.
 These are the exit holes that the bronze birch borer makes upon leaving the tree.

 Bronze Birch Borer Prevention and Management